 Mistake 3: Having product category links whose text sounds spammy

-Moving on from above, the only text the product category links require is the category itself.
+Moving on from above, be sure category links have just the category word and nothing else.
+Really, yes!
 All too often, I see links correctly pointing to the product category I want to feature, but using text I can’t really do much with, like this:

 "Shop the Gigazig men’s button-down shirts now!
 Plenty of styles for every build!"

-NOTE: if you have those types of links, you don’t need to take them down, just make sure you also separately offer lower-case product-category-only links like “men’s button-down shirts”.
+Note: if you have those types of links, don't stress.
+You don't need to take them down, just make sure you also separately offer lower-case product-category-only links like "men’s button-down shirts".

 FYI – Limited-time sales and coupons are perfectly fine to sound promotional like the example above; product categories not so.